U.N. council to vote on Syria resolution Saturday

 UNITED NATIONS The U.N.
 Security Council will meet on Saturday to vote on a European-Arab draft resolution endorsing an Arab League plan calling for Syrian President Bashar al-Assad to give up power, council members announced.

-Diplomats said it was unclear if Russia, which has opposed significant council action on Syria since an uprising started there 11 months ago, would vote in favour, abstain or veto the resolution.
+Diplomats said it was unclear if Russia, which has opposed significant council action on Syria since an uprising started there 11 months ago, would vote in favor, abstain or veto the resolution.

 The United Nations says more than 5,000 people have died in attempts by Syrian government forces to crush anti-Assad protests across the country.